Types of Airsoft Guns

-There are four main types of airsoft guns you can choose from:
+Here are the different types of airsoft guns you can get:

 - Airsoft Pistols